Legislature(2021 - 2022)GRUENBERG 120

 right that wrong.

-educational, as there were less than 3 percent of Alaska Natives

-living in her district.
-She explained that she gained a broader
+than 3 percent of Alaska Natives living in her district.

-understanding of the need for recognition and the tension that

-that the proposed legislation would be a brave step; however,

-she admitted that it was still uncomfortable for her.
 She

+explained that she gained a broader understanding of the need

+for recognition and the tension that existed between the state

+legislation would be a brave step; however, she admitted that it

+was still uncomfortable for her.
+She recounted how a tribal

-were inherently sovereign; further, she said [formal
+sovereign; further, she said [formal recognition] would only

-between the state and Tribal governments.
-She expressed her
+improve the existing relationship between the state and Tribal

-hope that the proposed legislation would provide an opportunity
+legislation would provide an opportunity to move forward and

-to move forward and "lay aside" the pain from the past.
-In
+"lay aside" the pain from the past.
+In closing, she expressed

-closing, she expressed her support for the passage of HB 123.
+her support for the passage of HB 123.

 REPRESENTATIVE STORY thanked the bill sponsor for bringing

-forward a bill that would formally recognize Tribal sovereignty.
+forward a bill that would formally recognize tribal sovereignty.

-Kw?an land and believed that sovereign recognition would be a
+Kwáan land and believed that sovereign recognition would be a

 step in the long journey of healing and restoration.
 She